trustwallet/developer/wallet-core/faq.md

 ## I can't install Wallet Core for my Android project!

+A: Take a look at `Adding Library Dependency` section in [Android Integration Guide](android-guide.md), we have detailed instructions for installing the package.

 ## How to generate legacy Bitcoin address?

+## Where do I find transaction signing examples?

 ## Bitcoin signing error :Invalid transaction.
 Error: bad-txns-inputs-missingorspent